| Chronic Delayed Food Allergies |

 |

-A list of suspected foods is obtained with a detailed history.
+A detailedreview of systems, multisystem symptom history, will indicate the likelihood of presence of delayed food allergies and also provide a treatment guide.
 Sublingual evaluation and treatment of chronic delayed food allergies is carried out.
-Upon initial symptom improvement, sublingual immunotherapy with custom made allergy drop solution is continued until symptoms have resolved.
+Upon initial symptom improvement, sublingual immunotherapy with custom made allergy drop solution is provided.
 The drops are then slowly tapered to one drop at bedtime.
-If symptoms start to return, the drops are used more frequently, two or three times a day.
 When symptoms of delayed food allergy have resolved for a year (allergen tolerance), the drops are discontinued.

-The standard elimination diet can be done by removing the suspected food from the diet 4 days, followed by reintroducing the food on the 5th day, watching for symptoms to reappear.
-Typically, symptoms worsen initially, improve by the 4th day, and then worsen again within a day of reintroducing the food.
+As an alternative to the Allertol Method of testing multiple foods, standard elimination diet can be done by removing the suspected food from the diet 4 days, followed by reintroducing the food on the 5th day, watching for symptoms to reappear.
 Returning the food to the diet has been called a "food challenge", but the real challenge is trying to remove a favorite food from the diet when "that's in everything I eat!"

 The rotation diet is another time-honored method of finding the food that is causing chronic symptoms, and preventing development of new food sensitivities.
-Eat the suspected food only every three or four days, and watch for symptoms to occur within the next 24 hours, often in the middle of the night.
+Eat the suspected food only every three or four days.

 |